So, after the long months of creating product strategies, designing and developing, you’ve finally released your dream app. Congratulations!

 By creating a simple and intuitive onboarding experience, you can encourage users to explore your app and discover its hidden features.
 Just so you don’t have to take my words for it, a study conducted by Localytics proved that mobile apps can increase retention rates by over 50% with a proper onboarding flow.

-So, how can you provide a flawless onboarding experience for your users?
+So, how can you provide a flawless user onboarding experience?
 Follow these best practices:

 - Highlight the core features of your application – let users know what to expect.

-- Don’t bombard users with irrelevant questions – only ask for what you really need to know.
+- Don’t bombard mobile app users with irrelevant questions – only ask for what you really need to know.

 - Keep the sign-up process short and easy – provide the option to register via different social media accounts like Facebook or Google.